Homepage > Blank IRS 709 Template

 amount received

-by donor to lifetime
+donor to lifetime gifts (list

 from spouse

-gifts (list current
+current

 Yes